aleexolsson/InfoBord/project-fruit/readme.md

 # InfoTable CO2 footprint frontend software

 ## What this is
-Frontend Software for InfoBoard UF's system to display and compare CO2 footprint.
+Frontend Software for InfoBord UF's system to display and compare CO2 footprint.
 This part of the system (the frontend) is what displays the data to the user in a way which easily can be interpredted and understood.
 As part of the repository and the frontend this folder contains the template files to make more pages/items.

 ## Installation/Updating